AchmadFathoni/STM32-BLUEPILL/README.md

-A working example of platfrmio project for programming Bluepill microcontroller via USB.
+A working example of platformio project for programming Bluepill microcontroller via USB.
 You must install Maple firmware into you Bluepill first.

 **Note**
 After uploading you program, the LED will blink and you need to hit the reset button immediatly to complete the upload.

-If you not see this then your upload is failed:
+If you not see this then your upload is failed
 ```
 Determining device status: state = dfuIDLE, status = 0
 dfuIDLE, continuing